Researching your customers and competitors

 Your research should give you knowledge of your customers, including what they buy and how, where and why they buy it.

 This research will help you work out the best way of getting your idea to your customers.
-This is known as 'your route to market'.
+This 'your route to market'.

 Your route to market can be 'direct' or 'indirect'.
 Examples of direct routes to market include: